fivebillionmph/m223a-class-project/README.md

 1. EEG subjects will use the cerebrum mask from a standard subject to plot.
 The data has been prestored in the database.
 2. Electrode coordinates for EEG subjects are predetermined and are prestored in the database.

-### How to install Mayavi on Windows
-##### 1. Install Visual C++ Build Tools
-For the simplest way, just install the [Microsoft Visual Studio 2017](https://visualstudio.microsoft.com/downloads/)

-##### 2. Install Anaconda
-- Download [Anaconda](https://www.anaconda.com/download/) the Python 3.7 version for Windows.
-- Install Anaconda
-- Enter Anaconda Navigator and Initialize a new virtual environment with specification on Python 3.6

-##### 3. Install dependency in the Anaconda virtual enviornment
-- Enter the virtual environment terminal in Anaconda Navigator
-- Install dependency packages
-    ```sh
-    pip install numpy
-    pip install scipy
-    pip install nibabel
-    pip install mayavi
-    pip install pyqt5
-    ```
-- Test if we installed mayavi successfully
-    ```sh
-    python
-    ```
-    ```python
-    Python 3.6.6 |Anaconda, Inc.| (default, Jun 28 2018, 11:27:44) [MSC v.1900 64 bit (AMD64)] on win32
-    Type "help", "copyright", "credits" or "license" for more information.
-    >>> import mayavi
-    >>>
-    ```
-    If no error raises, then we install it successfully.

 ## Authors